MicrosoftDocs/azure-dev-docs/articles/ux-beta/includes/storage-quickstart-credential-free-include.md

 :::image type="content" source="https://raw.githubusercontent.com/Azure/azure-sdk-for-net/main/sdk/identity/Azure.Identity/images/mermaidjs/DefaultAzureCredentialAuthFlow.svg"alt-text="A diagram of the credential flow.":::

 For example, your app can authenticate using your Visual Studio sign-in credentials with when developing locally.
-Your app can then use Managed Identity once it has been deployed to an Azure environment.
+Your app can then use a managed identity once it has been deployed to Azure.
 No code changes are required for this transition.

 ### Assign roles to your Azure AD user